Joskerus/Entrenamiento-Chile/README.md

 public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)
 <!-- badges: end -->

-The goal of `epimodelac` is to host tutorials for the workshop on “Análisis de Brotes y Modelamiento en Salud Pública”.
+The goal of `Entrenamiento-Chile` is to host tutorials for a workshop in Chile using materials from the epimodelac international workshop “Análisis de Brotes y Modelamiento en Salud Pública”.

 For more information please consult <https://epimodelac.com/>.